ReMVVM/ReMVVM/README.md

 For the example code please have a look here: [ReMVVMSampleSwiftUI](https://github.com/ReMVVM/ReMVVMSampleSwiftUI)

-We are working on extensions to handle navigation in the app on separate projects within ReMVVM repository.
+[ReMVVMExtUIKit](https://github.com/ReMVVM/ReMVVMExtUIKit) navigation implementation used in couple live applications available in AppStore.

-[ReMVVMExtUIKit](https://github.com/ReMVVM/ReMVVMExtUIKit) is used in couple live applications available in AppStore.
+[ReMVVMExtSwiftUI](https://github.com/ReMVVM/ReMVVMExtSwiftUI) is a concept of navigation implementation in pure SwiftUI.

-[ReMVVMExtSwiftUI](https://github.com/ReMVVM/ReMVVMExtSwiftUI) is a concept that prooves that it is possible to build navigation mechanism in pure SwiftUI.
+[ReMVVMSample-iOS](https://github.com/ReMVVM/ReMVVMSample-iOS) is UIKit with RxSwift sample that use [ReMVVMExtUIKit](https://github.com/ReMVVM/ReMVVMExtUIKit).
 </details>

 # Summary